 Clients / Commissions

-Alameda Sun, Amanda Palmer, Amnesty International, Beehively, Bless by Bless Couture, Boston Philharmonic Orchestra, The Cambrian, Chan Zuckerberg Initiative (CZI), Coleman Advocates, Compassion & Choices, Cormac McCarthy, Elephant Walk Restaurant, Foster's Daily Democrat, Harvard University, Independent Television Service (ITVS), Life Is Good Kids Foundation, National Park Foundation, The Noise, Oakland Literacy Coalition (OLC), The Oracle, Portsmouth Magazine, Pretty Instant, The Princess Project, Rising Star Optometry, SLO Magazine, Smule Inc., Stitch Fix, Swervedriver, True Mountain Tea, Unique Thai, The Wire, and Yankee Magazine.
+Alameda Sun, Amanda Palmer, Amnesty International, Arxan Technologies, Beehively, Bless by Bless Couture, Boston Philharmonic Orchestra, The Cambrian, Chan Zuckerberg Initiative, Coleman Advocates, Compassion & Choices, Cormac McCarthy, Elephant Walk Restaurant, Foster's Daily Democrat, Harvard University, Independent Television Service, John Burton Advocates for Youth, Life Is Good Kids Foundation, National Park Foundation, The Noise, Oakland Literacy Coalition, The Oracle, Portsmouth Magazine, Pretty Instant, The Princess Project, Rising Star Optometry, Shuk Shuka, SLO Magazine, Smule, Stitch Fix, Swervedriver, True Mountain Tea, Unique Thai, The Wire, and Yankee Magazine.

 Publications / Press

 Alameda Magazine, Asian Boston Magazine, Bloomberg, Boston Globe, Boston Phoenix, The Culture Trip, Format Magazine, Gentry Magazine, HuffPost, Hybrid Magazine, Improper Bostonian, Le Magnifique, Let the Kids Dress Themselves, Metrowest Daily News, National Geographic.com, NPR, Nowhere Magazine, Omnibus Magazine, Performer Magazine, Point Magazine.com, San Luis Obispo Tribune, Shadows in the Dark Television Series, Still Love Film, The Weekly Dig, Wellesley Townsman, and White Space Poetry Anthology.